ibm-cloud-docs/satellite/storage-ocs-local.md

     ```
     {: pre}

-  1. Get the details of your devices.
-Verify that the devices that you want to use are unmounted and unformatted.
-    ```sh
-    fdisk -l
-    ```
-    {: pre}

 4. Review the command output for available disks.
 Disks that can be used for your OCS configuration must be unmounted.
 In the following example output from the `lsblk` command, the `sdc` disk has two available, unformatted partitions that you can use for the OSD and MON device paths for this worker node.
 If your worker node has raw disks with no partitions you need one disk for the OSD and one disk for the MON.
 As a best practice, and to maximize storage capacity on this disk, you can specify the smaller partition or disk for the MON, and the larger partition or disk for the OSD.
 Note that the initial storage capacity of your OCS configuration is equal to the size of the disk that you specify as the `osd-device-path` when you create your configuration.
     ```sh
     NAME   MAJ:MIN RM   SIZE RO TYPE MOUNTPOINT